 CHs have access only to requirements within their awarded category and the customer’s selected set-aside designation, along with any other customer determined criteria.

 There is no Notice to Proceed (NTP) at the contract level.

+Novations, address updates and changes and other CH informational updates will be handled later in the on-boarding process.

 Section 10 Deliverables